Connect with others who understand.

 Sold as Briumvi, ublituximab is administered once every 24 weeks.
 TG Therapeutics, which manufactures ublituximab, provides a resource website with patient care information and contact numbers so you can find an infusion site near you.

 Several organizations provide resources for people with MS who are interested in finding DMT infusion centers.
-You can refer to these organizations, among others, to locate a medication administration site near you.
+You can refer to the organizations listed below, among others, to locate a medication administration site near you.

 • National Infusion Center Association — This organization allows you to search for an infusion location based on criteria such as the drug you plan to take, insurance plans accepted, and location.